deniscalin/digits-full-stack/README.md

 Use the canvas to draw the image on the front end, the backend returns a label prediction from a trained ML model.

 **Model specifics:** this is a 5-layer MLP model with Kaiming init and a ReLU activation.
 The classes are implemented from scratch using `torch.tensor` objects (not inhereting from nn.Module).
+This low-level implementation in pure torch.tensors has been inspired by [Andrej Karpathy's amazing series of videos](https://www.youtube.com/watch?v=P6sfmUTpUmc), which I adapted for sequence classification and digit recognition.
 The model has been trained for 300k steps, each step looking at 128 batch size (a `128 by 784 tensor`).

 The model achieves a `~97.4% accuracy` score on unseen data after 40k runs on the eval set.